 There are exceptions to every rule but, generally, people tend to travel very slowly or take tours in India.

-There’s so much to see and you’ll feel like you could spend weeks in every place you visit.
+There’s so much to see and you’ll feel like you could spend weeks there, exploring the best places to visit in India.
 Logistically, India isn’t always the easiest country to travel around so you may find your daily itinerary doesn’t exactly go to plan.
 You need to relax, go with the flow and accept you may need to spend an extra day somewhere or go somewhere you weren’t planning to visit.

 Alternatively, if you don’t have time to travel slowly, I recommend taking an organised tour.
 The last time I visited India I had just two weeks' annual leave remaining at work, so I opted for a two week tour with Intrepid Travel.
 It was a small group of six people and our guide took care of everything!
 We did so many things I wouldn’t have been able to do alone and our travel plans ran smoothly.